-• 0x001A: SETIPR [source A]
+• 0x001A: SETIBR [source A]

-Set the interrupt preserve register (IPR).
+Set the interrupt buffer register (IBR).
 This one-word register stores the address of a buffer into which the CPU can store critical information about an interrupt before vectoring into the kernel.
 For more information about the processor's interrupt control, see Section 5.